lucgerrits/sim-tas-group-tests/README.md

 **Important:** Add and change the README.md file in each folder to keep up with installation instruction, requirements and other documentation.

-## Issues evolution of the project
+## Issues and evolution of the project

 To keep up with the project the issues are used to list and see the progress of the project.